100 Years of Ashburton Park

 After a successful development stage, the project applied for a second stage grant in November 2024 and was awarded £1,593,762 funding in April 2025 for a 3-year project.

-From Summer 2025 to the end of 2028, our heritage project manager, volunteer coordinator and an activity coordinator will lead on:
+From Summer 2025 to the end of 2028, our heritage project manager, volunteer coordinator and activity coordinator will lead on:

 • landscape improvements to the park